Dielectric breakdown of strongly correlated insulators in one dimension: Universal formula from non-Hermitian sine-Gordon theory: The effective field theory

 which is a non-Hermitian sine-Gordon theory.
-Here, $\phi$ is a bosonic field which describes the density fluctuations, related to the density of electrons as $\rho=-(1/\pi)\partial_x\phi$. $v$ is the velocity of collective charge excitations, and $K$ is the Luttinger parameter.
-In this theory, the hopping term in Eq.~(\ref{eq:lattice_model}) is represented by the free-boson part with an imaginary vector potential.
-The interaction term in Eq.~(\ref{eq:lattice_model}) leads to the cosine term in Eq.~(\ref{eq:sine_Gordon_S_with_h}), which pins the bosonic field to its potential minimum and opens an energy gap of the insulator.
+Here, $\phi$ is a bosonic field that describes the density fluctuations related to the density of electrons as $\rho=-(1/\pi)\partial_x\phi$, $v$ is the velocity of collective charge excitations, and $K$ is the Luttinger parameter.
+This sine-Gordon model [Eq.~(\ref{eq:sine_Gordon_S_with_h})] consists of two parts.
+One is the free-boson part (the first term) with an imaginary vector potential (the second term), which represents the hopping term in Eq.~(\ref{eq:lattice_model}) with $A=ih$ and describes the metallic behavior.
+The other part is the cosine term (the third term), which denotes the interaction term in Eq.~(\ref{eq:lattice_model}).
+The cosine term pins the bosonic field to its potential minimum and opens an energy gap in the insulator.
+Therefore, the sine-Gordon model is regarded as an effective model for describing metal-insulator (gapless-gapped) transitions and is applied to various problems in 1D quantum many-body physics~\cite{Giamarchi_book, Tsvelik_book, Gogolin_book}.
 The parameters $v, K, g$ are generally renormalized due to the interaction effect, whereas $\beta$ is fixed in each lattice model~(\ref{eq:lattice_model}).
-The partition function at zero temperature is defined as $Z = \int D\phi e^{-S[\phi]}$ using the above action, where the integral over the imaginary time $\tau$ is performed from $0$ to $\infty$.
-Since we consider a sufficiently large system, the integration range along the $x$-direction is taken from $0$ to $\infty$ in the thermodynamic limit.
+The partition function at zero temperature is defined as $Z = \int D\phi e^{-S[\phi]}$ using the above action~\cite{FNE}.